 Finally, further work can be done in refining techniques to detect specifically when a gesture starts and ends.
 It is a complex task because a sign can be confused with a simple unintended movement.
 However, such advancements in this area are crucial for improving dynamic gesture detection.
-Being able to accurately detect when a sign starts and ends will enable the sign classifier model to process Technical Report Capstone Project the correct frames, containing only the specific sign, and hence perform better classification.
+Being able to accurately detect when a Sign Language-Controlled Robot: A Simple and Time-Efficient Approach to Human-Machine Interaction sign starts and ends will enable the sign classifier model to process the correct frames, containing only the specific sign, and hence perform better classification.